By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 Why Electrodes Lose Contact: Root Causes

-Understanding the root cause helps you prevent repeat alarms—not just fix the immediate one.
-Based on clinical experience and ECG artifact troubleshooting data, here are the most common categories:
+Understanding the root cause helps you prevent repeat alarms — not just fix the immediate one.
+From clinical experience and ECG artifact troubleshooting data, the failure modes cluster into three categories:

 Patient Factors